LamaBleu/moRFeus_GUI/README.md

 * sudo or not sudo ?
-my choice is to stay as simple user with no sudo/root rights, however this can be boring.
+my choice is to stay as simple user with no sudo/root rights, and I must admit this can be boring.
+However ...

 sudo :
 Install may fail sometimes, depending on your platform, distrib, local or remote access (RDP/VNC).
 Main symptom : you are not asked to download the version of morfeus_tool, and script will downlad 32bits version by itself.
 Workaround is to first delete 'morfeus_tool' executable, then try another combination for sudo, like gksudo, sudo -H to launch GUI_moRFeus.sh

 not sudo :
-Update udev rules for moRFeus and apply intructions [from here](https://archive.othernet.is/morfeus_tool_v1.6/morfeus.udev.rules)
+Update udev rules for moRFeus applying intructions [from here](https://archive.othernet.is/morfeus_tool_v1.6/morfeus.udev.rules)